Last Updated on: 28th October 2023, 09:25 am

-Owners often report that when one bird dies, its mate sadly passes away soon afterward.
+Owners often report that when one parrot dies, its mate dies soon afterward.
 The second death may occur days, weeks, or months after the first, following a period of apparent depression.

-- Fumes released by overheating non-stick cookware
+- Fumes released by overheating non-stick cookware.

-- Air fresheners, incense, and scented candles
+- Air fresheners, incense, and scented candles.

-- Aerosols and household cleaners
+- Aerosols and household cleaners.

 If both parrots were young when they died, they might have been exposed to the same toxin or illness, which would cause them both to die within days or weeks of each other.